Re-designing Your New Office... At Home!

 Spotlight lighting can create a difference in light when one passes between the two zones, for example.
 Many professionals make use of decorative folding screens to square off their home office in a larger room.
 You can also use other furniture to form lines that visually define the bounds of your home office.
 The couch, cabinetry, and bookshelves can all be rearranged to create a smaller office space inside a larger family room.

-For a more lightweight solution, you can also hang curtains that can be pulled back when your home office is open to family intrusion or dropped to indicate that you need focus and privacy.
+For a more lightweight solution, you can also hang curtains that can be pulled back when your home office is open to interaction or dropped to indicate that you need focus and privacy.

 Curate Your View from the Desk